Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 After a flare-up of Crohn disease, your child may be more tired and have less energy than before.
 This should get better.
 Ask your child's provider about any side effects from any new medicines.
 You should see your child's provider regularly.
 Your child also may need frequent blood tests, especially if they are on new medicines.

 If your child went home with a feeding tube, you will need to learn how to use and clean the tube and the area where the tube enters your child's body.
-If your child is old enough, you can help him learn about the disease and how to care for themselves as well.
+If your child is old enough, you can help them learn about the disease and how to care for themselves as well.

 Your Child's Diet